Build

 Before you start

-• A way to generate an API key in the platform or through the API
+• A way to generate an API key — the Lev web app or the API itself.

 1. Create an API key

-1. Sign in to app.lev.com, click your name at the bottom of the sidebar, then click Settings
+1. Open Settings.
+Sign in to app.lev.com, click your name at the bottom of the sidebar, then click Settings.

-2. Select the API Keys tab, click Create key, enter a label like "Quickstart Key", and click Create
+2. Create the key.
+Select the API Keys tab, click Create key, enter a label like "Quickstart Key", and click Create.

 Copy your key now